-(a) Market, Holder and Dividend Information.
+- (a) Market, Holder and Dividend Information.
 Our common stock is traded on the NASDAQ Global Select Market under the symbol "TBNK."
-The approximate number of holders of record of Territorial Bancorp Inc.'s common stock as of February 28, 2018 was 1,131.
-Certain shares of Territorial Bancorp Inc. are held in "nominee" or "street" name and, accordingly, the number of beneficial owners of such shares is not known or included in the foregoing number.
-The following table presents quarterly market and dividend information for Territorial Bancorp Inc.'s common stock for the two years ended December 31, 2017.
-The following information with respect to high and low intra-day stock prices was provided by the NASDAQ Global Select Market.
+The approximate number of holders of record of Territorial Bancorp Inc.'s common stock as of February 28, 2020 was 1,063.
+Certain shares of Territorial Bancorp Inc. are held in "nominee" or "street" name and, accordingly, the number of beneficial owners of such shares is not known or included in the foregoing number. - (b) Sales of Unregistered Securities.
+Not applicable. - (c) Use of Proceeds.
+Not applicable. - (d) Securities Authorized for Issuance Under Equity Compensation Plans.
+See "Item 12.
+Security Ownership of Certain Beneficial Owners and Management and Related Stockholder Matters." - (e) Stock Repurchases.
+The following table sets forth information in connection with repurchases of our shares of common stock during the fourth quarter of 2019: